FAQ - Trade marks

 Firstly, do not panic.
 The letter may be very unpleasant, and demand lots of action and payments from you.
 Do not respond to it in any way, but do act urgently.
 We deal with these approaches frequently, and things are mostly not as bad as they first appear.
 Please get in touch with us and we will do our utmost to help you.

-Q. What is a Trade Mark?
+Q. What is a Trade Mark Registration?

 Q. How do I obtain a Trade Mark Registration?